hubgit5487301/Alumni-Website/README.md

 3.open project folder

-4.create a .env file and enter follow parameters and their values (set port to 8000 if u dont plan on using CORS), also add your server.key and server.cert in ssl folder in root directory to make traffic on https
+4.create a .env file and enter follow parameters and their values (set port to 8000 if u dont plan on using CORS)
 ```bash
   Port = 'your port number' (a port number on which u want to run the server eg: 5000)
   mongoURI = 'your mongodb URI' (your mongo db key eg: mongoURI=mongodb+srv://<username>:<password>@cluster0.ddh4n.mongodb.net/<databasename>?retryWrites=true&w=majority&appName=Cluster0 )